 * This sample agreement is provided for informational purposes only and may not be appropriate for your particular case.
-If you are looking for our flat fee calculator, click here.

 Please read this Agreement carefully and be sure you fully understand it before you sign and return to Modern Law, PLLC.
 This Agreement contains the terms under which Modern Law will represent you.
 Your signature on this agreement confirms your understanding of and agreement to its terms.

 - Client, Daffy Duck, engages Modern Law for representation in a legal matter in connection with a Divorce with children, and related matters inclusive of withdrawal.

 - The Firm will have primary responsibility for this matter.
 The Firm may also utilize the services of other attorneys, paralegals, secretaries, investigators, litigation/clerical support assistants where appropriate.
 Staffing decisions will be made by the Firm with the Objective of providing services on a cost-effective and efficient basis.
 Representation is effective as of the date the Firm begins providing services to the Client as a result of the requested representation.
 The Firm will undertake this matter and work with Client to achieve the desired objectives by using its lawyers’ best judgment and skill in representing Client.

 - When the Firm determines that the Client’s matter has been completed, notice of completion of the matter will be given in writing to Client and Attorney shall withdraw, if applicable, as Attorney of Record.

 - The Firm cannot guarantee and has not guaranteed any result in the final disposition of the matter(s) referenced above, nor has the Firm, or any individual attorney in it, guaranteed the matter(s) can be concluded by the expenditure of any set amount of time or money.
 Client understands that there has been no guarantee regarding the outcome of the matter(s).